 Ideal Sandpaper Grit To Use Between Layers of Paint

 There are different sandpaper grits to use before painting or for different tasks.
 Very fine grit sandpaper will lead to an even finish.
 The higher the grit, the smoother and silkier the area will be.
-With this in mind, we highly recommend to use 220 grit sandpaper which is the finest one.
+With this in mind, I highly recommend to use 220 grit sandpaper which is the finest one.

 When staining surfaces, it is best to use 100-grit sandpaper or higher to smoothen surfaces.
 Sandpaper with grits between 360 to 400 will also result in a smooth surface.